THREELabs/THREELabs-Pico-Fox/README.md

 # Stellar Strike

 A space shooter adventure game for the Raspberry Pi Pico featuring a 3D starfield, obstacles, projectiles, and power-ups.
 Navigate through space, avoid incoming obstacles, and shoot your way through the galaxy!
+Making use of the Pimoroni Pico Display Pack.

 ## Features